Sustainability Timeline at Harvey Mudd College

-The College’s new Frederick and Susan Sontag Residence Hall becomes the first building in The Claremont Colleges consortium to be granted LEED certification from the U.S. Green Building Council for energy efficiency and environmentally sensitive design.
+The College’s new Frederick and Susan Sontag Residence Hall becomes the first building in The Claremont Colleges consortium to be granted LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council for energy efficiency and environmentally sensitive design.
 The newly finished 28,000 square foot Hoch-Shanahan Dining Commons is the second building on campus to earn a LEED Silver rating by the U.S. Green Building Council, making Harvey Mudd the only college or university in California at the time with two LEED-certified buildings.

 March 8, 2004